Kuckkuck/elasticsearch_exporter/README.md

 ### Original author

-This package was originally created and mainted by [Eric Richardson](https://github.com/ewr), who transferred this repository to us in Jan 2017.
+This package was originally created and mainted by [Eric Richardson](https://github.com/ewr), who transferred this repository to justwatchcom in Jan 2017.
 Fork was done to add basic authentication, but this is a breaking change for old command line options from the justwatchcom/elasticsearch_exporter repo.